-Do the final check up on your retirement plans and savings to make sure you’re on track to max out (if you can) your contributions before the deadline.
-401(k) contribution deadline is the last business day of the year, for other accounts you have some time in the following year to make your contributions.
+Do the final check-up on your retirement plans and savings to make sure you’re on track to max out (if you can) your contributions before the deadline.
+401(k) contribution deadline is the last business day of the year; for other accounts, you have some time in the following year to make your contributions.

 10. Take Your Required Minimum Distribution

-If you’re 70.5 years or older, and you haven’t withdraw from your retirement account(s) this year, you have to take a minimum distribution from your accounts.
+If you’re 70.5 years or older, and you haven’t withdrawn from your retirement account(s) this year, you have to take a minimum distribution from your accounts.
 Be sure to follow the required minimum distribution rule and withdraw money from your IRA and 401(k).